Halitosis

 Contrary to popular belief, bad mouth odors do not originate in the stomach and are not caused by indigestion.

 Everything from the foods people eat to the diseases they have can cause bad breath.
-Use of tobacco products commonly results in lingering mouth odor.
+The use of tobacco products commonly results in lingering mouth odor.
 But most cases of bad breath are temporary.
 After a person dines on garlic or raw onion, for example, volatile oils from these foods get into the blood and are exhaled through the lungs.
 And nearly everyone has unpleasant breath upon awakening in the morning.
-Other transient causes include a cold, sinus or bronchial infection, a respiratory allergy or use of a medication (for example, an antihistamine or decongestant) that dries the mouth.
-A small percentage of cases have a medical cause, like diabetes, chronic sinusitis or bronchitis, postnasal drip, a liver or kidney ailment, emphysema or Sjogren's syndrome, an autoimmune disorder that causes dry mouth.
+Other transient causes include a cold, sinus or bronchial infection, a respiratory allergy, or the use of a medication (for example, an antihistamine or decongestant) that dries the mouth.
+A small percentage of cases have a medical cause, like diabetes, chronic sinusitis or bronchitis, postnasal drip, a liver or kidney ailment, emphysema, or Sjogren's syndrome, an autoimmune disorder that causes dry mouth.